axibase/atsd-use-cases/research/us-international-trade/resources/csv-parser-schema-explanation.md

 ```

    Next, decide which metric to use for the series.
 The metric depends on the first letter in the column header.
 If the header starts with `'E'`,  use `'us-trade-export'`.
-   Otherwise, the name of metric will be `'us-trade-import'`.
+   Otherwise, the name of metric is `'us-trade-import'`.

 ## 3. Tags